GoddyOra/blackish-nerd/README.md

 # blackish-nerd
-A avid  programmer with  keen interest to learn more.
+An avid  programmer with  keen interest to learn more.